 - Create federal grants for the explicit purpose of helping our poorest school districts invest in infrastructure updates so that every child can go to a school with functioning HVAC systems, clean water, functioning internet and computers

-Take Care of Our Teachers
+Take Care of Our Educators

 - Repeal the WEP and the GPO (Windfall Elimination Provision and Government Pension Offset).
 No contributor should receive reduced benefits because of a career in public service as a school, state or local government employee.
 There is a bipartisan bill addressing the repeal of the WEP and GPO sitting on McConnell’s desk that he will not even put on the Senate floor for debate.

-- Protect teachers’ pensions by ensuring that state governments are adequately funded and can fulfill their pension obligations and give teachers the retirement benefits they’ve earned and paid into.
+- Protect educators’ pensions by ensuring that state governments are adequately funded and can fulfill their pension obligations and give educators the retirement benefits they’ve earned and paid into.
 McConnell said he will not provide funding to state and local governments struggling due to the COVID-19 pandemic if those funds can be used to shore up their pension systems.
 He suggested that states should be allowed to go bankrupt instead.